The following professionals lent their expertise to this article:

 FIND PROGRAMS NEAR YOU:

-Answering Your Questions About Online Psych NP Programs in Florida
+FAQs About Online Psych NP Programs in Florida

 Are there accelerated psychiatric nurse practitioner programs?

-There are accelerated psychiatric nurse practitioner programs in Florida, including at the University of Florida.
+Yes, there are accelerated psychiatric nurse practitioner programs in Florida, including at the University of Florida.
 Students can complete this standout BSN-to-DNP program more quickly than a standard program.
 In addition to a psychiatric-mental health concentration, other options include adult-gerontology, pediatric, and family nurse practitioner pathways.

 How do I become a psychiatric nurse practitioner in Florida?